cl4es/cl4es.github.io/_posts/2018-11-29-OpenJDK-Startup-From-8-Through-11.md

 - java
 ---

 I've touched on regressions and improvements to Java startup in both talks and in an [earlier entry](/2018/11/20/A-Story-About-Starting-Up.html) in my blog.
-I got some nice feedback, and also requests for more details, perhaps for inclusion in talks about OpenJDK, so this is just a quick summary of that:
+I got some nice feedback along with requests for ever more details.

+So here's a quick summary:

 <img src="/images/hellolambda.png" alt="HelloWorld and HelloWorld numbers from 8-11"/>